AvolitesLtd/TitanManual/docs/about-the-consoles/diamond.md

 \(B\) The **Playback faders** and **Rotary playback faders** select and control cues, programs and other configurable functions.

-\(C\) The **System Prompt and Menu Softkeys** have their own screen.
+\(C\) The **System Prompt and Menu Softkeys** have their own touchscreen.

 \(D\) The **Programming and setup controls** configure and program the console, within which the **attribute touchscreen** shows and sets fixture attributes and the **macro/executor buttons** allow storage of frequent key sequences, screen layouts, groups or programs.
-To the left of these controls are the cue list playback controls.
+To the left of these controls are the cue list playback controls and the Scene Master T-bar.

-\(E\) Three **Preview screens** are provided for monitoring video feeds or can be used as extra touch displays.
+\(E\) Three **Preview screens** are provided for monitoring video feeds or can be assigned a workspace view and used as extra touch displays.